 The cost of college, and who is paying for it, can be one of the most difficult conversations to have with a teenager.

 Full sticker price at some colleges is over $300,000 for four years, akin to purchasing a home.
-This is a decision that takes great care, and the first step is to start talking.
+This is a decision that takes great care, and the first step is to start talking about it.

 Here are five things to consider when discussing the cost of college with your teenager.